Maghnie/docs/developers/api-documentation/guides-and-tutorials/authentication.md

 In the following, we provide examples for OIDC-based authentication to the aedifion HTTP API using a few common tools and languages.
 To keep it simple, we will in all examples only make a single call to the `GET /v2/user` endpoint, which provides details for the authenticated user.

-Please note that OAuth 2.0 know four grant types \(not counting several extension grants\) which OIDC complements with three authentication flows The examples presented in the following are thus only _one way to do it_ and there are certainly others \(which might better suit other scenarios\).
+Please note that OAuth 2.0 knows four grant types \(not counting several extension grants\) which OIDC complements with three authentication flows.
+The examples presented in the following are thus only _one way to do it_ and there are certainly others \(which might better suit other scenarios\).

 {% tabs %}
 {% tab title="Curl" %}